top of page

 Everyday journeys have become an adventure since I moved to a Pacific Northwest forest.
 On this particular afternoon, I discovered a key when I opened my mailbox.
 What package had arrived?

-Once home again, I opened the heavy package to reveal a Christmas-worthy trove of Narnian treasure—all collected by a professor.
+When I returned home, I opened the heavy package to reveal a Christmas-worthy trove of Narnian treasure—all collected by a professor.
 His name isn't Digory Kirke, the professor who makes his first appearance in C.S.
 Lewis's The Magician's Nephew.
 But this professor is also a very good friend of Narnia.

 Surprising Connections